Arulek/PrivacyPolicy/2048+/README.md

-// privacy polices for the game 2048+
+# Privacy polices for the game 2048+

 ---